BartoszCichecki/LenovoLegionToolkit/README.md

 On some laptops though, Lenovo Vantage never switched power plans.
 If you have one of the laptops where Lenovo Vantage does not change Windows power plans automatically you can override this behavior in `Tools -> More settings -> Activate power plans even when Vantage is enabled`.
 This will allow Toolkit to always change Windows power plans, even if Lenovo Vantage is running in the background.

+## Installation

+Lenovo Legion Toolkit is a single executable app, which means it does not need to be installed.
+It can be downloaded from [Releases](https://github.com/BartoszCichecki/LenovoLegionToolkit/releases) page (look to the right).

+Similarly when there is an update available, you just download the newer exe, and replace the one you have.
+Just make sure that you close Toolkit (and it's not running in tray).

 ## Requirements

 This tool is written with .NET 5 which means you need to have **.NET Desktop Runtime 5**.
 You can get it from here: